Kelvin Centre for Conservation & Cultural Heritage Research

 The Kelvin Centre, located in Kelvin Hall, is part of the University of Glasgow’s College of Arts.

-If you would like more information about the Centre or about any of these postgraduate programmes please do contact the University of Glasgow's admissions department.
+If you would like more information about the Centre or about any of these postgraduate programmes here are the people to contact:

 Research